erikbuild/Prusawire/docs/index.md

 ## Credits

 Many thanks to all the awesome people and companies that have made this possible.

-Notably:
+Most importantly:
+- [Ella Fox](https://printables.com/@ellafoxo), _the architect of Beta 1_ - who took Prusawire from a joke to a beautiful and powerful machine.
+[Buy Ella a Ko-Fi](https://ko-fi.com/ellafoxo)

+And also:
 - Prusa Research - Cheers, Josef and the team for the MK3/4 platform on which this was built upon!
 - Voron Design - Switchwire
-- [Ella Fox](https://printables.com/@ellafoxo) - who took Prusawire from a joke to a beautiful and powerful machine.
-[Buy Ella a Ko-Fi](https://ko-fi.com/ellafoxo)
 - Positron 3D Team - Too many to name, you know who you are <3
 - Early development team:
     - Nomad's Galaxy